 To conduct a search for a Research Scientist, the appointment unit head should appoint a search and screening committee.
 Members of the search and screening committee should perform their duties according to the UGA Affirmative Action Plan.
 First, they should prepare a Statement of Roles & Responsibilities and Unit Definition of Privileges.
 Then, in summary, they should:

-After a 5 year maximum term of appointment as a Postdoctoral Research Associate, a unit may appoint a Postdoctoral Research Associate as an Assistant Research Scientist with evidence of exceptional performance and scholarship and with the following prior approvals: (1) unit faculty approval; (2) appropriate budgetary approval for the Assistant Research Scientist appointment and proposed salary; and (3) Equal Opportunity Office approval for the promotional appointment without a search, which requires that the original postdoctoral appointment was the result of a search.
+After a 5 year maximum term of appointment as a Postdoctoral Research Associate, a unit may promote a Postdoctoral Research Associate to an Assistant Research Scientist position with evidence of exceptional performance and scholarship and with the following prior approvals: (1) unit faculty approval; (2) appropriate budgetary approval for the Assistant Research Scientist appointment and proposed salary; and (3) Equal Opportunity Office approval for the promotional appointment without a search, which requires that the original postdoctoral appointment was the result of a search.
 After these approvals are received, the unit may proceed with the standard faculty appointment process.

 All other Research Scientist appointments must follow standard UGA faculty hire procedures.
 Consult the checklist available online.3.3 Unit Definition of Privileges